dustcloud/smartmeshsdk/app/JsonServer/README.md

 # JSON API: notifications

-The SmartMesh IP manager issues commands over its serial port.
+The SmartMesh IP manager issues notifications over its serial port.
-The `JsonServer` application translates those serial notifications into JSON strings which it HTTP POST's to some URL.
+The `JsonServer` application translates those serial notifications into JSON strings and performs an HTTP POST with each notification as the JSON body to a configured URL.

 The name of the fields and general formatting of the serial and JSON notifications are strictly the same.

 The user specifies the list of URLs to post the notifications to, one per type of notification.
 Reading/writing the notification URLs is done by accessing the `notification_urls` configuration.
-You can disable notifications for a particular category by setting its corresponding notification URL to `''` (empty string).
+You can disable notifications for a particular category by setting its corresponding notification URL to `""` (empty string).

 All notifications contain a `name` element which indicates what type of notification it is.
-This means that you can configure all `notification_urls` to the same URL and still easily distinguish the different types of notifications.
+This means that you can configure all `notification_urls` to POST to the same URL and still distinguish the different types of notifications.

 The MAC address in all notifications are encoded as a string, e.g. `00-01-02-03-04-05-06-07`.

-The following subsections give one of more examples for each category of notification.
+The following subsections show examples for each category of notification.

 ## `notifData` notifications